OctopusDeploy/blog/blog/2022-q3/common-mistakes-devops-metrics/index.md

 If your car had a dashboard that displayed every metric it collects through the engine management system, there would be no space for a windscreen.

-Early cars featured an *ammeter*, which measured the electric current between the battery and voltage regulator.
+Early cars only featured an *ammeter* on their dashboard, which measured the electric current between the battery and voltage regulator.
 This was important as it told you the charging system was working.
 There was no speedometer.
 Cars could only achieve a top speed of 35 miles per hour, and the suspension discouraged traveling at this speed.
 It wasn't necessary to measure velocity.

 In a modern car, no dashboard space is given to an ammeter (though a battery light will illuminate if there is a problem).
 But, you will find a speedometer in almost every car.
 The current dashboard design reflects the development of cars and the broader system they operate within.
 Engines are more powerful, suspension systems are better, roads are generally smoother, and more cars are on the road.
 Attitudes towards safety have also changed.